 "Brigus was always full, but since the show came out [there's] definitely a lot more people wanting to visit and see the builds that we're doing."

-When asked about how Brigus and the newly renovated homes being put on display could affect the local real estate market, Rodway said the show serves as the latest chapter in a story of development in the community and surrounding area.
+When asked about how the newly renovated homes could affect the local real estate market, Rodway said the show is the latest chapter in a story of development in the community and surrounding area.

 "Most of the land that was vacant when I was going to school up until a few years ago [has] been all bought up, and the houses, there's houses built on property now.
 I can go back 55 years there was nothing there," he said.

-Spracklin and his team are hoping to continue the success from season one with the show's second season expected to air later this year, full of new builds and new experiences.
+Spracklin and his team hope to continue the success of Season 1 with the show's second season, expected to air later this year, full of new builds and new experiences.

 The experience is something Spracklin says he's still getting used to — especially being noticed like a celebrity whenever he comes back to Brigus.